colddie/WB-PETnet/README.md

 * Sun et al, Identifying the individual metabolic abnormalities from a systemic perspective using whole-body PET imaging.
 European Journal of Nuclear Medicine and Molecular Imaging.
 2022;49:2994–3004.

 # The related publications have used this method so far
 * Maccioni L, Knyzeliene A, Alcaide-Corral CJ, Reid VJ, Morgan TEF, Henry MC, Sutherland A, Veronese M, Tavares AAS.
 Network-Based Analysis for the Quantification of Brain and Body Immune Axes with Total-Body PET Imaging.
-Journal of Nuclear Medicine (online ahead of print), 2026.
+Journal of Nuclear Medicine, 2026.
 * Sun et al. The Brain-White Adipose Tissue Axis May Play a Crucial Role in Diabetes Mellitus: A Metabolic Network Analysis Using Total-Body PET/CT Imaging.
 European Journal of Nuclear Medicine and Molecular Imaging, 2025.
 * Chen et al, MR-guided graph learning of 18F-florbetapir PET enables accurate and interpretable Alzheimer’s disease staging.
 NeuroImage, 2025.
 * Tao X, Wang H, Hu Zhanli et al. Exploring the metabolic landscape of lung adenocarcinoma and squamous cell carcinoma: a total-body [18F]FDG PET/CT approach.
 European Journal of Nuclear Medicine and Molecular Imaging, 2025.